chinna3028-g/javabasics/javabasics/README.md

-This is for Java version
+This is for Java version kjsdfhkjsdhfkjsdh